vlad912/hello-world/README.md

 # hello-world
-The very first repository just to see if thing work
+The very first repository just to see how things work.